barisicgroup/unf/README.md

   - **pdbFileId:** ID of the relevant external PDB file
   - **orientation:** orientation in space
   - **position:** position in space
-- :question: **groups:** object with user-defined groups of particular objects (should be probably changed to array in v0.3)
+- :question: **groups:** array with user-defined groups of particular objects
+  - **id:** integer ID of the group
+  - **name:** string describing the name of the group
+  - **includedObjects:** array with IDs of objects being part of this group
+  - *Note: For this field to work, each possible included object type must have global unique ID.
+This also applies to groups as well.
+Therefore, the groups field can be used to create group hierarchy (group of groups, etc.)*
 - :question: **connections:** array of connections between structures (namely, nucleotides and amino acids)
   - **id:** unique ID of this connection
-  - **connectedObjects:** array with IDs of objects being part of this connection
+  - **includedObjects:** array with IDs of objects being part of this connection
   - **interactionType:** string describing the type of interaction (e.g., "watson-crick" for pairing in helix, "hoogsteen BP" for a tertiary contacts, ...)
   - *Note: For this field to work, each "structural" object must have global unique ID probably (to be able to uniquely identify particular nucl/aa based on one value)*
 - :question: **modifications:** array of modifications